vratidc/vratidc.github.io/_projects/blindjustice.md

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/blind/header.png"
-   alt="Hybridization in Organic Chemistry_banner">
+   alt="Blind Justice_banner">
 </figure>

-## Abstract
+## Project Overview

 Voice is one of the most natural and expressive human abilities, yet in most digital systems, it is reduced to rigid, efficiency-driven commands.
 In immersive media like Virtual Reality, interaction remains largely visual, overlooking the emotional and spatial potential of sound.
 <br>
-Blind Justice explores voice as a primary interaction modality, not just as input, but as a narrative and spatial force.
+Blind Justice is a VR game that explores voice as a primary interaction modality, not just as input, but as a narrative and spatial force.
 Through spoken cues, loudness, and vocal intent, voice guides characters, shapes environments, and creates tension.
 Rather than prioritising recognition accuracy, the project focuses on atmospheric and relational uses of sound to drive experience and story.

-## Background

-Most existing voice-based systems prioritise command execution, pitch detection, or transcription accuracy.
-While technically efficient, these systems rarely engage with the emotional, cultural, and behavioural dimensions of voice.
-Historically, however, voice has been central to play and interaction, ranging from early mechanical toys responding to resonance to voice-controlled games, karaoke, and culturally embedded sound-play traditions.
-These precedents reveal that voice is inherently social, embodied, and expressive.
-Despite this, VR and AR experiences still rely predominantly on vision, leaving the spatial possibilities of voice underexplored.
-Blind Justice seeks to bridge this gap by placing voice at the centre of navigation, decision-making, and narrative tension.

 ## Motivation